jmvanlit/jmvanlit.github.io/content/_index.md

       title: '🧐 Biography'
       subtitle: ''
       text: |-
-        I am a PhD candidate and lecturer at Radboud University.
-My PhD dissertation, Beautiful Spark of Democracy, is on the defence of democracy against incumbent-led autocratization, under the supervision of Prof. dr. Carolien van Ham and prof. dr. Maurits Meijers.
-The dissertation has been approved in May, and my defence is scheduled for October.
+        I am a postdoctoral researcher and lecturer at Radboud University, focusing on autocratization and the defence of democracy against it.
+I received my doctorate in comparative political science from Radboud University in October 2025, with the distinction cum laude.
+My PhD dissertation, Beautiful Spark of Democracy, under the supervision of Prof. dr. Carolien van Ham and prof. dr. Maurits Meijers, is published open access by Radboud University Press.
+Chapters from my thesis have also been published as stand-alone articles in international peer-reviewed journals, such as West European Politics, Democratization, and the European Political Science Review.

         I have been a Visiting Researcher at the Varieties of Democracy Institute (V-Dem) at the University of Gothenburg in Sweden, and have previously worked at the Department of Public Administration at Leiden University.
 In addition to my research, I teach in the bachelor and master programmes Political Science at Radboud University, focusing mainly on methods.